 Housing costs in Danvers are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Danvers is a decidedly white-collar town, with fully 86.48% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Danvers is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Danvers who work in office and administrative support (14.66%), sales jobs (12.77%), and management occupations (12.69%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Danvers is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Danvers is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Danvers who work in management occupations (11.74%), office and administrative support (11.46%), and sales jobs (11.02%).

 Also of interest is that Danvers has more people living here who work in computers and math than 95% of the places in the US.

+Danvers is a somewhat ethnically-diverse town.
 The people who call Danvers home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Danvers residents report their race to be White, followed by Asian.
-Important ancestries of people in Danvers include Italian, English, French , and French Canadian.
+Important ancestries of people in Danvers include Irish, Italian, English, French, and Polish.

 The most common language spoken in Danvers is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and French.